Andy-Stack/vaultkeeper-ai/README.md

 ### Manual Installation

-1. Download the latest release from the [Releases page](https://github.com/andy-stack/ai-agent-plugin/releases)
+1. Download the latest release from the [Releases page](https://github.com/andy-stack/vault-ai/releases)
-2. Extract the files into your vault's `.obsidian/plugins/ai-agent-plugin/` directory
+2. Extract the files into your vault's `.obsidian/plugins/vault-ai/` directory
 3. Reload Obsidian
-4. Enable "AI Agent" in Settings → Community Plugins
+4. Enable "Vault AI" in Settings → Community Plugins

 ### From Community Plugins

 1. Open Obsidian Settings
 2. Navigate to Community Plugins
-3. Search for "AI Agent"
+3. Search for "Vault AI"
 4. Click Install, then Enable

 ## Quick Start